Crowe-Brian-J/treehouse_u4_practicesessions_objectinteraction/README.md

 3) Add a getter method to the Book class called out().
 It should return the value of the _out backing property.

 4) Back in the Patron class, refactor your checkOut() method to use the new out() setter method instead of your existing code.

+### Seventh Set of Video Instructions

+1) Add a property called dailyFine, initialized to .1, to the Library class constructor method.

+2) Add a property called balance, initialized to 0, to the Patron class constructor method.

+3) Add a method called chargeFines() to the Library class that finds all Patrons with overdue books and charges them the daily fine for every day their book is late.